 Sensory, data-generated, sound experience

-TRANSIT is a live, sensory experience of an airport as three-dimensional sound, via its data, intended as an accessible, immersive, moving sound installation, for public space.
+TRANSIT is a live, sensory experience of an airport as tactile sound, via its data, intended as an accessible, immersive, moving sound installation, for public space.

 How can you experience an Airport from another place?
 The project worked with data from Gatwick Airport, AI and local weather, developing a vibrational sound chair and data-directed tactile, soundscape in collaboration with deaf/partial hearing individuals, creating a sensory experience of the airport, its changing mood and activity.